falcosecurity/test-infra/driverkit/README.md

 to publish the results after the build finishes.

+### Q: How can I bump driverkit version?

+A: Driverkit is used by dbg-go as a GO package; therefore, it needs to be bumped in that repository, following: https://github.com/falcosecurity/dbg-go#bumping-driverkit.

 ### Q: How can I add support for prebuilt drivers for new distro?

 A: Assuming that both kernel-crawler and driverkit already supports your distro, it is just a matter of: